-- b.
-The clutch basket (outer) must be the originally fitted and homologated part but may be reinforced. - c.
-Back torque limiters are permitted. - d.
-No power source (i.e. hydraulic or electric) can be used for clutch operation if not installed in the homologated model for road use.
-Human power is excluded from the ban. - e.
-Clutch system type (wet or dry / single or multi-plate) and method of operation (cable/hydraulic) must remain as homologated.
+- a.
+Aftermarket or modified clutches are permitted (including plates/springs etc). - b.
+Back torque limiter is permitted. - c.
+No power source (i.e. hydraulic or electric) can be used for clutch operation, if not installed in the homologated model for road use.
+Human power is excluded from the ban. - d.
+Clutch system (wet or dry type), type (multiplate) and method of operation (cable/hydraulic) must remain as homologated. - e.
+Clutch basket may be changed.
+If the clutch basket has the primary gear integrated, then the primary gear must retain the original number of teeth and tooth form.